chenaciousD/website/content/projects/startup/index.md

 # Founder-Market Fit
 The alignment between the team’s tangible assets and the needs of the target market.
 The team's assets should be worth more together than the sum of it parts.
 - `Professional experiences:` Does the team have professional experiences valuable to the target market?
 Have they seen similar problems in prior roles?
 Do they know the competition?
 Is there sufficient overlap in experiences across the team?
+What is their exposure to the various functions of the business?
 - `Hard & soft skills:` Does the team have the range of hard and soft skills to build a solution for the market?
 Different technical skills, marketing/sales skills, customer relationship etc?
 - `Network:` Does the team have relevant networks of potential customers, employees, and partners to succeed in the market?